Elopement vs. Wedding: What’s the Difference?

 A wedding has guests.
 It can be a small wedding with 30 guests or a big wedding with 300 guests.
 While there are several differences between an elopement and a wedding, the main difference is guests.
 Let’s dive into that more below.

-Eloping vs Wedding: The Differences
+Elopement vs. Wedding: The Differences

 Guests

 This is one of the biggest contrasts between a traditional wedding and an elopement ceremony.
-Most traditional weddings have a guest list with 50 to 200+ guests, while an elopement is 20 guests or less.
+Most traditional weddings have a guest list of 50 to 200+ guests, while an elopement is 20 guests or less.
 A microwedding is 20-50 guests.

 An elopement has 20 or fewer guests or no guests at all.
 This essentially means you can do whatever you want.
 If you only have 4 guests, you could get married in a beautiful mountain meadow with your guests standing around you.
 You won’t need chairs or any special venues.
 It’s much more free-flowing.

-While both have their advantages, ultimately, choosing how many guests you’d like to celebrate with you on your big day will help shape whether you’re looking at an elopement, an intimate ceremony, or a more traditional wedding.
+While both have advantages, ultimately, choosing how many guests you’d like to celebrate with you on your big day will help shape whether you’re looking at an elopement, an intimate ceremony, or a more traditional wedding.

 Planning Time

-Traditional weddings generally involve more planning time than an elopement, and having a higher guest count is a big factor.
+Traditional weddings generally involve more wedding planning time than an elopement, and having a higher guest count is a big factor.
 Creating seating charts and schedules, organizing dinner for a crowd of people, and selecting the right entertainment are all things that couples typically oversee in a traditional wedding, but may appear on a much smaller scale for an elopement — or not even appear at all.

 An elopement can be planned in a matter of days — sometimes in a matter of hours.
-Depending on your date, venue choice, and guest count, you could spend less than 24 hours planning your elopement.
+Depending on your date, wedding venue choice, and guest count, you could spend less than 24 hours planning your elopement.
 You could also go all out and spend a whole year planning a destination elopement.
 It’s all up to you.

 Venues